ericmcdaniel/lumenlab/docs/README.md

 The only ESP32 variant that support the Bluetooth classic protocol (BR/EDR) are the WROOM variants, eliminating selections such as the more powerful S3.
 Bluetooth classic is required as the PS3 controller does not support BLE (Bluetooth Low Energy).

+**For those using a DevKit for protyping:** You can examine [the GPIO pinout for the ESP32 DevKit here](./vendor/esp32-pinout.avif).
+This is the pinout for my particular DevKit.
+Your mileage may vary.

 ### MP2338 step down buck converter
 * *[Datasheet](./vendor/mp2338-datasheet.pdf)*
 * *[Distributor](https://www.digikey.com/en/products/detail/monolithic-power-systems-inc/MP2338GTL-Z/15966227)*